When to visit the vet?

 Eclampsia, also known as milk fever, is an acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
 In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention., life-threatening condition in lactating female dogs caused by a sudden drop in blood calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
-It also plays a role in blood coagulation, nerve transmission, and muscle contraction. levels, often occurring in the first few weeks after giving birth.
+It also plays a role in blood coagulation, nerve transmission, and muscle contraction. levels, typically occurring in the first weeks after birth.

 The most important facts at a glance